Caster: Coding a Topology

 Users

 Users are only available in Player after they have successfully authenticated via the Identity server and opened Player in their browser.
-Users and/or teams can be assigned any set of Permissions:
+Permissions apply to users and/or teams.

 Assign Roles